 The “Cyprus Business World” has drastically reinvented itself by progressively becoming digitally oriented, thus turning its focus – more than ever before – towards online-medium marketing strategies.
 This was clear for all to see during 2014, in the aftermath of the Cypriot economic bomb of the previous year.
 A diversified marketing strategy was on the table for nearly all organisations, with some trying to set an online e-commerce portal, others trying to build a daily social presence and engagement, whilst others, were trying to refresh/update their websites or even add responsive technology to them, targeting mobile users.
 We have also seen businesses taking their first online steps by proceeding with the creation of their very first website.

 2014 was the year that many people went for a start-up business, trying to develop something new or diversified!
-The general marketing strategy followed, included custom – designed and developed websites, social integration, with primary emphasis to professional email addresses by acquiring a top level domain.
+The general marketing strategy followed, included custom – designed and developed websites, social integration, with primary emphasis on professional email addresses by acquiring a top-level domain.

 The year ended with many new inquiries both for website designs as well as for internet marketing implementations (SEO), as this was the time that organisations where planning their marketing budgets focusing drastically on digital orientations, especially for 2015!
 The new year will find more organisations trying to establish social engagement, by reaching out to their current customers, taking full advantage of their customer email address database and the social media available.

 The prestige of being number one on Google (used by most Cypriots) and getting “free” (organic) traffic has mostly been overlooked by the majority of the industries in Cyprus.
-Over the past decade, hotels, developers, estate agents, lawyers, accountants and some specific tourism sectors invested on building a Search Engine Optimised website.
-Although there’s high competition on the above mentioned industries, we will be seeing more companies trying to organically rank high in Google.
+Over the past decade, hotels, developers, estate agents, lawyers, accountants, and some specific tourism sectors invested in building a Search Engine Optimised website.
+Although there’s high competition in the above-mentioned industries, we will be seeing more companies trying to organically rank high in Google.
 Other industries will also be forced to become competitive, as users want to find results and advertisers want to appear within those results.
 If you are planning to initiate an SEO (including inbound and content marketing) strategy for your business, it is imperative to investigate and invest in a professional SEO company that specializes in the use of white-hat techniques that are long-lasting!

 Published on January 05, 2015